-This prospectus may be made available in electronic format on websites or via email or through other online services maintained by the company and/or the dealer-manager.
-Other than this prospectus in electronic format, the information on the company's and/or dealer-manager's websites and any information contained in any other websites maintained by the company and/or dealer-manager is not part of this prospectus or the registration statement of which this prospectus forms a part, has not been approved or endorsed by us or the dealer-manager, and should not be relied upon by investors.
+This prospectus may be made available in electronic format on websites or through other online services maintained by the placement agent, or by an affiliate.
+Other than this prospectus in electronic format, the information on the placement agent's website and any information contained in any other website maintained by the placement agent is not part of this prospectus or the registration statement of which this prospectus forms a part, has not been approved and/or endorsed by us or the placement agent, and should not be relied upon by investors.

-The foregoing does not purport to be a complete statement of the terms and conditions of the dealer-manager agreement.
-A copy of the dealer-manager agreement is included as an exhibit to the registration statement of which this prospectus forms a part.
-See "Where You Can Find More Information" on page 121.
+The foregoing does not purport to be a complete statement of the terms and conditions of the placement agent agreement and subscription agreements.
+A copy of the placement agent agreement and the form of subscription agreement with the investors are included as exhibits to the registration statement of which this prospectus forms a part.
+See "Where You Can Find More Information".